Background image

 Noemie's Story

-Canoeist Noemie Fox, a member of Australia’s most famous paddling family, will join her sister Jess at the Paris Olympics, competing in the new discipline of kayak cross.
+Paddler Noemie Fox, a member of Australia’s most famous paddling family, made her Olympic debut as a 27-year-old at the Paris 2024 Olympic Games in the new Olympic discipline of kayak cross.

-Noemie is the latest in a paddling dynasty that started with her father – British paddler Richard Fox, a 10-time world champion and bronze medallist at the 1992 Olympics – and her mother, Myriam Fox-Jerusalmi, who won a bronze medal at the 1996 Games for France.
+Noemie is youngest member of a paddling family dynasty that started with her father – British paddler Richard Fox, a 10-time world champion and bronze medallist at the 1992 Olympics – and her mother, Myriam Fox-Jerusalmi, who won a bronze medal at the 1996 Games for France.

-Both sisters were born in the southern French city of Marseille, meaning the Paris Games will represent something of a homecoming when they compete at the Vaires-sur-Marne Nautical Stadium.
+Both Noemie and Jess were born in the southern French city of Marseille, which made the Paris Games somewhat of a home environment for them.

-Mum Miriam, who coaches both Fox sisters, is delighted to have two daughters going to the Olympics.
+Mum Myriam, who coaches both Fox sisters, was delighted to have two daughters going to the Olympics for the first time.

 Read More